mvayngrib/dependents-tree/README.md

 dependents-tree
 ===============

-Figure out dependents tree for a given NPM package
+Figure out the dependents tree for a given NPM package - all the packages that depend on a given package, all the packages that depend on those dependents, etc.

 ## Usage